Last updated: January 13, 2025

 This is the first thing that prospective sponsors will see, so you want to make it visually appealing.

-First, the name of the event and the organization that will be hosting the event should be shown, along with the dates of the event.
-The logo should also be included for branding purposes.
-You’ll also need to specify when the event will be, so the city, the venue, and/or virtual event format will need to be specified.
+First, the name of the event, the organization that will be hosting the event, the event dates and the logo should be included for branding purposes.
+You’ll also need to specify where the event will be taking place.
+The city, the venue, and/or virtual event format are things that should be specified

 For a good example of an event sponsorship cover, check out this prospectus for the WE21 Virtual Career Fair.